TheStig294/100-more-randomats-pack-2/README.md

 \
 _ttt_randomat_infected_ - Default: 1 - Whether this randomat is enabled\
 _randomat_infected_timer_ - Default: 90 - Time players must survive in seconds

+## Joke's on you!

+When you die, you respawn after a short delay, and your role is changed to a jester.\
+Players who have already died come back as well, by default.\
+\
+_ttt_randomat_jokesonyou_ - Default: 1 - Whether this randomat is enabled\
+_randomat_jokesonyou_health_ - Default: 100 - The health that the Jesters respawn with\
+_randomat_jokesonyou_include_dead_ - Default: 1 - Whether to resurrect dead players at the start

+## MEDIC!

+All innocents become paramedics, all traitors become hypnotists, and someone becomes a mad scientist!\
+\
+_ttt_randomat_medic_ - Default: 1 - Whether this randomat is enabled

 ## Murder (Yogscast intro)